 For Data Breach Notification Purposes.
 We may use your contact information to provide legally-required notices of unauthorized acquisition, access, or disclosure of your health information.

 Fundraising Communications.
+We may share with our fundraising staff limited demographic information about you (e.g., name, address, other contact information, age, gender, date of birth), including the dates on which we provided health care to you, department of service information, treating physician, outcome information, and health insurance status without your written authorization.
 We may contact you with information about the importance of contributions to Nationwide Children’s Hospital and invite you to participate.
-We may share with our fundraising staff limited information about you (e.g., your name, address, gender, insurance status, and phone number) including the dates on which we provided health care to you, without your written authorization.
-If you do not want to receive any fundraising information in the future, you may opt out in writing to Nationwide Children’s Hospital Foundation, 700 Children’s Drive, Columbus, OH 43205 or opt out electronically on any email communications.
+If you do not want to receive any fundraising information in the future, you may opt out of receiving such communications by contacting Nationwide Children’s Hospital Foundation, at 614-355-0888, MemberServices@NationwideChildrens.org, or 700 Children’s Drive, Columbus OH 43205 or opt out electronically on any email communications.

 Public Health Activities.
 We are required or are permitted by law to report PHI to certain government agencies and others.
-For example, we may share your PHI for the following reasons:
+For example, we may share your PHI for the following:

 Health Oversight Activities.
 We may share your PHI with a health oversight agency that oversees the health care system and ensures the rules of government health programs, such as Medicaid, are being followed.